 Says Talos co-founder and CEO Anton Katz,

 “We believe that the digital assets infrastructure will have a wide-scale impact on the entire financial industry and ultimately, we will see traditional asset classes ultimately migrate to this new technology as well.
-Our investors, which include some of the most storied institutions on Wall St., share this belief and we’re honored to have their confidence and support.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Our investors, which include some of the most storied institutions on Wall St., share this belief and we’re honored to have their confidence and support.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action